hieuhthh/koh_team_v1olet/README.md

 pip install -r requirements.txt

-To detect, copy and paste one of these lines to command line:
+# Inference - To detect, copy and paste this line to command line:

-# Inference

 python detect.py

 Then write the path to video.
 Example: